Self-protection and insurance demand with convex premium principles: Effects of ex ante moral hazard

 If $\alpha=1$, then $f(b)=c(b)$ and consequently, the optimal solution to minimize $c(b)$ is uniquely achieved at $b=0$ since the function $c(\cdot)$ satisfies Assumption \ref{cost:e}.
 For this case, a corner solution to problem (\ref{prob:moral}) is achieved at $(\ddot{e}^*_{\ddot{\alpha}^*},\ddot{\alpha}^*)=(0,1)$.

 Now, we focus on the non-trivial case that $0\leq\alpha<1$.
-The following assumption is needed for the subsequent discussions.

-\begin{ass} The function $\rho_{g}(X_b)$ is continuously differentiable, non-increasing and strictly convex in $b\in\mathbb{R}_+$. \end{ass} Under Assumption \ref{ass:moralrhog}, it can be easily checked that $f(b)$ is strictly convex in $b\in\mathbb{R}_+$ as the nonnegative weighted sums of strictly convex functions.
+In the following, we assume $g$ is concave.
+Under Assumptions \ref{cost:e} and \ref{ass:convexTVaR}, it can be easily checked that $f(b)$ is strictly convex in $b\in\mathbb{R}_+$ as the nonnegative weighted sums of a strictly convex function ($c(e)$) and a convex function ($\rho_g(X_e)$).
 Moreover, for any $b\in \R_+$, we have

 where $\rho_g'(X_b):=\frac{\dif}{\dif e} \rho_g(X_e)|_{e=b}$.
 Note also that $c(e)$ satisfies Assumption \ref{cost:e}, then we have that $f'(b)$ satisfies

 Hence, the optimal protection effort $e$ and insurance demand $\alpha$ should satisfy